 ‰Bees in agricultural areas suffer much more than bees in non-agricultural areas.

 ‰Up to 39 different pesticides have been found in beehive samples.

-Michele Colopy of the National Pollinator Defense Fund is scheduled to speak at the October meeting of the Little Sandy Beekeepers Club, addressing some of the problems beekeepers face.
+Michele Colopy of the National Pollinator Defense Fund is scheduled to speak at the October meeting of the Little Sandy Beekeepers Club, addressing some of the current problems beekeepers face.
 The meeting will be at 6 p.m.
 Oct.
-1 at the Carter County Extension Office at 94 Fairgrounds Road in Grayson.
+1 at the Carter County Extension Office.
+The office is at 94 Fairgrounds Road in Grayson.

 John Blasius, president of the club and owner of Smokey Valley Honey, said topics of the talk will include the adverse effects of pesticides on pollinators, the fund’s work to protect bees and native pollinators vital to a sustainable and affordable food supply.

-The National Pollinator Defense Fund was developed by the American Honey Producers Association to address national pesticide policy whose goals include involvement in establishment of law regulating pesticide use, legal recourse for those who have sustained damage from pesticides, providing advocacy, guidance and tools for beekeepers and raising awareness about potential adverse effects of pesticides on pollinators.
+The National Pollinator Defense Fund was developed by the American Honey Producers Association to address national pesticide policy.
+Their goals include involvement in establishment of law regulating pesticide use, legal recourse for those who have sustained damage from pesticides, providing advocacy, guidance and tools for beekeepers and raising awareness about potential adverse effects of pesticides on pollinators.

-Michele Colopy of the National Pollinator Defense Fund is scheduled to speak at the October meeting of the Little Sandy Beekeepers Club at 6 p.m.
+Michele Colopy of the National Pollinator Defense Fund will speak at 6 p.m.
 Oct.
-1 at the Carter County Extension Office at 94 Fairgrounds Road in Grayson.
+1 at the Carter County Extension Office during the regular meeting of the Little Sandy Beekeepers Club.
+The office is at 94 Fairgrounds Road in Grayson.

 LEE WARD can be reached at firstname.lastname@example.org or (606) 326-2661.